vinothvsbe/Documents/ElasticSearch/README.md

 }
 ```
 Th above query will set the value to 10.
-If you want to pass parameter to the script then *params* keyword should be used
+If you wantt to pass parameter to the script then *params* keyword should be used

 ```
 POST /products/_update/100